anadolski/apytl/README.md

 Here it is: another python terminal logger---apytl.

+This implementation uses only the standard Python library and supports unicode emojis.
+If you've ever wanted a progress bar that fills with piles of poop, eggplants, or extended middle fingers, then you're in the right place.

 # Installation
+## `pip`
 I've attempted to make this easy.
-You should be abple to use `pip` to install the package by running:
+You should be able to use `pip` to install the package by running:

 ```console
 pip install apytl
 ```

+Right now the package is only released for Python >=3.6.
+If `pip` complains about not finding a version, you can either try upgrading Python, or build from source.

+## Building from source
-You may also install from source.
-You may either download the files from PyPI by following the [Download files](https://pypi.org/project/apytl/#files) link on the package homepage, or you may clone the git repository:
+You may install from source by either downloading the files from PyPI [(here)](https://pypi.org/project/apytl/#files) or cloning the git repository:

 ```console
 git clone https://github.com/anadolski/apytl.git